- Issue Date: February 7, 2003

 Boston, MA 02114

-Appropriate disciplinary action also will be taken against anyone who engages in any retaliation against a person reporting sexual harassment or other discriminatory harassment or against any other person who cooperates with an investigation into alleged violations of this policy.
+Appropriate disciplinary action will be taken against anyone who engages in any form of retaliation against a person reporting sexual harassment or other discriminatory harassment or against any other person who cooperates with an investigation into alleged violations of this policy.